Debridement is the removal of unhealthy tissue from a wound. It will improve wound healing. There are different ways to do debridement.

 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will discuss problems that could happen such as:

-Factors that may increase the risk of complications:
+Things that may raise the risk of problems are:

 What to Expect

 The doctor may meet with you to talk about:

 - Any allergies you may have

 - Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the procedure

 - Fasting before the procedure, such as avoiding food or drink after midnight the night before

 - Whether you need a ride to and from procedure